Jan 23

 Todd Holden

-Todd Holden is a Financial Advisor for Northwest Financial Advisors.
-Through his affiliation with LPL Financial, the nation’s largest independent broker-dealer,1 Todd provides a comprehensive range of financial and investment planning, including retirement income planning, estate and wealth transfer planning, insurance protection planning and tax-efficient investment management.
+Todd Holden is a Wealth Advisor for Northwest Financial Advisors through his affiliation with LPL Financial, the nation’s largest independent broker-dealer.* Todd provides a comprehensive range of financial and investment planning, with a particular focus in retirement income planning, tax efficiency and multi-generational wealth planning.

-Todd has more than 20 years of industry experience, having entered the financial services industry at Merrill Lynch in 1987.
-From 2009 to 2016, Todd served as the Financial Consultant for Belvoir FCU and Library of Congress FCU, successfully working to meet members’ needs.
+Todd has 30 years of industry experience, having entered the financial services industry at Merrill Lynch in 1987.
+Prior to joining Northwest Financial Advisors, Todd served as the Financial Consultant for Belvoir FCU (now PenFed) and Library of Congress FCU, with many clients from those institutions following him to Northwest.
 Other industry experience includes time spent at MetLife and HSBC.

-• Listen more than speak
+• Listen more than you speak

-• Provide value that exceeds any cost and
+• Provide value that exceeds cost

 Todd received his Bachelor of Science degree in Finance & Economics from Miami University in Oxford, Ohio.
-As the son of a retired Air Force pilot and the spouse of a U.S. diplomat, he has spent much of his life traveling the world.
-Todd likes to say that he is married to the TSP as it plays a significant role in his family’s retirement plan.
+As the son of a retired Air Force pilot and spouse of a foreign service officer, he has spent much of his life traveling the world.
+Todd is quite familiar with federal retirement benefits, including the Thrift Savings Plan (TSP).

-Todd and his wife Kelli have been married since 1989 and have two grown children.
-When the children were younger, Todd served on their school’s parent advisory committee, helped build sets for theater productions and managed his son’s hockey team.
-He is a novice sailor and an avid bicyclist.
+Todd has two grown children and one adorable grandson.
+When his children were younger, Todd served on their school’s parent advisory committee, built sets for the theater department and managed his son’s hockey team.
+He enjoys sailing, bicycling and is working toward earning his private pilot license.

-1 As reported in Financial Planning magazine, June 1996-2020, based on total revenue.
+*As reported in Financial Planning magazine, June 1996-2024, based on total revenue.

-Todd Holden, Financial Advisor
+Todd Holden, Wealth Advisor

 Todd Holden